 The Human Rights Commission’s latest report, Missing Out: The business case for customer diversity raises two questions: can organisations afford to ignore the diversity of their customer base?
 And, what impact will this have over time?
-The research used for the report shows that organisations that are inclusive enjoy repeat business from their diverse customer base and strong recommendations to others.
+The research shows that organisations that are inclusive and embrace diversity enjoy repeat business and strong recommendations to others.

 According to the report, around 28% of complaints received by the Commission in 2015-16 alleged discrimination by businesses based on sex, age, race, disability, sexual orientation and gender identity.
 The report does more than cite customer complaints, it provides a way forward for organisations that want to improve their approach beyond the legal compliance of discrimination laws.
 Organisations that have embraced diversity in their workforce are generally in a better position to consider diversity in their customer base.
 So it seems workforce diversity might be a good first step.
-You can see a related article on the BBC News website about disability being an emerging market not a niche market.
+You can download the report in PDF or Word from Human Rights Commission webpage.

 Editor’s note: I notice that the Commission’s report uses the term “organisations” rather than “businesses”.
-No doubt the not for profit sector has not been immune from complaints.
+No doubt the public service and not for profit sectors are not immune from complaints.